a9s Data Service Sunrise/Sunset for Major Versions

 Timeline

 In exceptional cases, this period can be extended by anynines.
 For example, if the delivery of the next GA version is delayed or the migration requires more time, e.g. due to breaking API changes or the necessity to migrate to a different a9s Data Service (e.g. from a9s Elasticsearch to a9s Search).
+In general an a9s Data Service is not declared deprecated earlier than 3 months after the release of the next upgradeable GA version of that service, so that there is always a time frame of at least 6 months for migrating to the next version before the previous version becomes unsupported.

 Unsupported

-After the deprecation phase has ended, the creation of new a9s Data Service instances for this particular version is disabled by default in the a9s Data Services Bundle and the version is no longer supported by anynines.
+After the deprecation phase has ended, the creation of new a9s Data Service Instances for this particular version is disabled by default in the a9s Data Services Bundle and the version is no longer supported by anynines.
 Please refer to the Enable Non-GA Services section of the installation guide for more information.

-As the a9s Data Service version is no longer part of the a9s Data Services Bundle and all owners of respective instances should have migrated during the deprecation phase, anyines does not provide regular support for those instances.
+As the a9s Data Service version is no longer part of the a9s Data Services Bundle and all owners of respective instances should have migrated during the deprecation phase, anynines does not provide regular support for those instances.

 Although we won't intentionally break running instances of a no longer supported a9s Data Service versions, it cannot be guaranteed that they still work as expected after an update to an anynines-deployment version which no longer officially supports these versions.